Yangtze Memory Technologies: United States

 In July 2021 U.S. Representatives Michael McCaul and Bill Hagerty wrote a letter to the United States Secretary of Commerce arguing that YMTC should be placed on the department's Entity List.
 The letter stated that YMTC will assist the Chinese government in using unfair trade tactics to force American competitors out of the memory-chip sector, thereby putting US national security in jeopardy.
 It also highlighted YMTC's alleged close ties with the Chinese Communist Party and People's Liberation Army.
 Additionally, some YMTC executives previously worked for Semiconductor Manufacturing International Corporation, which was added to the Entity List in December 2020.

 In April 2022 U.S. Senator Marco Rubio voiced his displeasure with reports that Apple was considering procuring NAND chips from YMTC.
 YMTC, according to Rubio, has ties to the Chinese Communist Party and the People's Liberation Army.
 In September 2022, additional legislators urged the White House to put YMTC on the entity list after a report was released about YMTC's supply of chips to Huawei.
 In October 2022, the Biden administration announced 31 Chinese companies, including YMTC, were being added to the Unverified List.
 On December 15, the Biden administration added YMTC to the Entity List.
 The James M. Inhofe National Defense Authorization Act for Fiscal Year 2023 also banned the U.S. federal government from buying or using chips from YMTC.
 In January 2024, the United States Department of Defense named YMTC on its list of "Chinese Military Companies Operating in the United States."
 On March 3, 2024, The Wall Street Journal reported that in 2022, Micron lobbied the U.S. government to block exports to YMTC and spent more on lobbying in the past two years than any prior period.

+In February 2026, YMTC was removed from the Pentagon's list in an updated version.
+In April 2026, a U.S. House panel advanced the MATCH Act, a bill that would tighten export restrictions on chipmaking equipment destined for YMTC and other Chinese chipmakers, an effort Reuters reported was driven in part by lobbying from Micron.
+On June 8, 2026, the Department of Defense added the company back to the list.

+In July 2026, The Wall Street Journal reported that Apple CEO Tim Cook and other executives had lobbied President Donald Trump and administration officials to allow the use of memory chips from YMTC in Apple products sold outside the US, a move opposed by Micron.
+Later that month, a bipartisan group of senators led by Jim Banks and Chuck Schumer sent a letter to Cook urging Apple to commit to not using memory chips from YMTC and CXMT in any of its products worldwide, citing their designation by the Pentagon as Chinese military companies, and requested a response by August 21, 2026.